Utah files murder charges against Tyler Robinson

 Since Robinson was apprehended, speculation has filled the void of hard information about his exact motive, but officials have suggested he was politically motivated.

 Utah Gov. Spencer Cox said on Sunday that Robinson held beliefs consistent with a "leftist ideology."
-According to Cox, Robinson was radicalized "in a fairly short amount of time" following him dropping out of college after one semester and moving back to his hometown of Washington, Utah, a southwestern pocket of the state known for its red rock landscape and proximity to Zion National Park.
+According to Cox, Robinson was radicalized "in a fairly short amount of time" following dropping out of college after one semester and moving back to his hometown of Washington, Utah, a southwestern pocket of the state known for its red-rock landscape and proximity to Zion National Park.

-Robinson, according to Cox, had been living with a romantic partner whom Cox said was "shocked" upon finding out about the shooting at a campus event where Kirk appeared to debate students at Utah Valley University, about four hours from where Robinson lived.
+Robinson, according to Cox, had been living with a romantic partner who, Cox said, was "shocked" upon finding out about the shooting at a campus event where Kirk appeared to debate students at Utah Valley University, about four hours from where Robinson lived.

 Cox said the partner has become the subject of intense focus considering Kirk's disdain for transgender rights.
 But authorities have not zeroed in on what particular political positions are believed to have motivated Robinson to kill.

-Investigators say Robinson is what some would call chronically online, a person who spends an inordinate amount of time on messaging platforms, social media and playing video games.
+Investigators say Robinson is what some would call chronically online — a person who spends an inordinate amount of time on messaging platforms, on social media and playing video games.

-Investigators recovered bullet casings found in the rifle believed to be Robinson's that include inscriptions referencing edgy internet memes and jokes in the gaming community that would be indecipherable to anyone not steeped in those subcultures.
+In the rifle believed to be Robinson's, investigators recovered bullet casings that include inscriptions referencing edgy internet memes and jokes in the gaming community that would be indecipherable to anyone not steeped in those subcultures.

-Other inscriptions included "hey fascist!
-CATCH!" and "O Bella ciao, Bella ciao, Bella ciao, Ciao, ciao!" a famous, old Italian anti-facist anthem.
+Other inscriptions include "hey fascist!
+CATCH!" and "O bella ciao, bella ciao, bella ciao, ciao, ciao!" — a famous old Italian anti-fascist anthem.

+In text messages in Tuesday's court papers, Robinson allegedly told his roommate the bullet engravings were inspired by memes, writing sarcastically to the roommate that he would "have a stroke" if news organizations, specifically Fox News, had to mention the memes on air.

 Since Kirk's death, a debate has raged about how best to remember a divisive figure who often pushed extreme views but who was an organizing powerhouse and helped mobilize young voters to the polls for Trump.